-While Problem (\ref{cs}) is still a highly non-convex and hard to solve problem due to its non-concave objective function, the homotopy optimization method can be adopted with a gradually increasing penalty sequence $\mu_l, l=1,\cdots, l_{\rm{max}}$.
-Intuitively, when the penalty parameter $\mu$ is small: on the one hand, the gap between Problem (\ref{fbgf}) and Problem (\ref{cs}) is large, which potentially means that constraint ${\overline{\mathbf{x}} \in \mathcal{X}_{\rm{R}}}$ may not be satisfied; On the other hand, the convexity of Problem (\ref{cs}) is better preserved, suggesting that it is easier to obtain the optimal solution of Problem (\ref{cs}).
+While Problem (\ref{cs}) is still a highly non-convex and hard-to-solve problem due to its non-concave objective function, the homotopy optimization method can be adopted with a gradually increasing penalty sequence $\mu_l, l=1,\cdots, l_{\rm{max}}$.
+Intuitively, when the penalty parameter $\mu$ is small, the gap between Problem (\ref{fbgf}) and Problem (\ref{cs}) is large, which potentially means that the constraint ${\overline{\mathbf{x}} \in \mathcal{X}_{\rm{R}}}$ may not be satisfied.
+On the other hand, the convexity of Problem (\ref{cs}) is better preserved, suggesting that it is easier to obtain the optimal solution of Problem (\ref{cs}).
 Considering these properties, we start with a small value of $\mu$ (i.e., $\mu_1=0$) and solve Problem (\ref{cs}) with gradually increasing $\mu_l$ in the $l$-th iteration.
 Finally, with a sufficiently large value of $\mu_l$, we can gradually approach the optimal solution to Problem (\ref{fbgfbg}).

 With a fixed value of $\mu_l$, Problem (\ref{cs}) can be solved using the PG method \cite{beck2017first}.
-The PG method is a low-complexity iterative algorithm that alternates between the gradient descent and the projection.
-In conventional MIMO signal detection problems, such as Problem (\ref{fbgf}), projection involves rounding to the discrete constellation, leading to conflicting effects as the performance of the PG method approaches that of the linear decoder\cite{10181137}.
-Specifically, during the gradient descent stage, the solutions move toward the non-constrained LS problem, while the subsequent projection to the discrete constellation diminishes the effectiveness of the earlier process.
+The PG method is a low-complexity iterative algorithm that alternates between gradient descent and projection.
+In conventional MIMO signal detection problems, such as Problem (\ref{fbgf}), projection involves rounding to the discrete constellation, leading to conflicting effects as the performance of the PG method approaches that of the linear decoder \cite{10181137}.
+Specifically, during the gradient descent stage, the solutions move toward the unconstrained LS problem, while the subsequent projection to the discrete constellation diminishes the effectiveness of the earlier process.

 When the original MIMO signal detection problem is rewritten into the continuous function in (\ref{cs}), the gradient descent step and the projection step of the PG algorithm have been modified.
 First, gradient descent is applied at the majorant of $F_{\mu}(\overline{\mathbf{x}})$.
 The majorant of $F_{\mu}(\overline{\mathbf{x}})$ at the $k$-th step $\overline{\mathbf{x}}^{k}$ is obtained by replacing $\|\overline{\mathbf{x}}\|_{2}^{2}$ with its first-order approximation, given by